1845 E Rand Rd Ste 200

 Many people feel nervous about dental treatment, especially if they have been dealing with pain or have not been to the dentist in a while.
 Knowing what to expect can help you feel more comfortable.

 • Exam and Diagnosis: Your visit will usually start with a dental exam.
-The dentist will look at your teeth, gums, and bite.
+Dr. Springer and Dr. Orser will look at your teeth, gums, and bite.
 X-rays may be taken to check for decay, infection, bone loss, or hidden cracks.
 Then you will talk about what you are feeling and what you want to improve.

 • Personal Treatment Plan: Next, your dentist will recommend a plan based on your needs.
 If you have more than one issue, the dentist may prioritize what should be treated first.
 For example, pain or infection is often treated before cosmetic concerns.

-• The Procedure and Aftercare: Some treatments can be completed in one appointment, like many fillings.
-Others may take multiple visits, like crowns, bridges, dentures, or implants.
+• The Procedure and Aftercare: Some treatments can be completed in a single appointment, such as many fillings.
+Others may require multiple visits, such as crowns, bridges, dentures, or implants.
 You will receive instructions on what to eat, how to clean the area, and what is normal during healing.

 • Follow-Up and Long-Term Maintenance: After restorative work is done, routine cleanings and exams help protect your investment.
 Good brushing, flossing, and regular dental visits can help your restorations last longer.